 Of course she did.

-We’re not done with Detroit yet (though Detroit itself is basically finished).
+But we’re not done with Detroit yet (though Detroit itself is basically finished).
 There’s still Kwame Kilpatrick, Detroit’s “hip-hop mayor,” who basically ran City Hall as a criminal enterprise for six years.

 Kilpatrick is pictured above “smirking, laughing and goofing around” during his first trial, in 2008 (Detroit Free Press); he was subsequently convicted of perjury, obstruction of justice, misconduct in office, and assaulting a police officer.
 To be a little more precise: Kilpatrick “burst through the door,” “hurled expletives” at Investigator JoAnn Kinney and Detective Brian White, “shoved White into her,” and “made a racial remark to her about White, who is white” (Free Press); “made racially charged comments” (USA Today).